gbdev/pandocs/content/Video_Display.md

 - Window : An active window pauses for at least 6 dots, as the background fetching mechanism starts over at the left side of the window.
 - Sprites : Each sprite usually pauses for `11 - min(5, (x + SCX) mod 8)` dots.
 Because sprite fetch waits for background fetch to finish, a sprite's cost depends on its position relative to the left side of the background tile under it.
 It's greater if a sprite is directly aligned over the background tile, less if the sprite is to the right.
 If the sprite's left side is over the window, use `255 - WX` for `SCX` in this formula.

-::: warning Not fully understood
+::: warning TO BE VERIFIED
 The exact pause duration for window start is not confirmed; it may have the same background fetch finish delay as a sprite.
 If two sprites' left sides are over the same background or